wcfrobert/wthisj/README.md

 ## Introduction

-**wthisj** (what the heck is j?) is a python program that performs punching shear calculations for concrete slab design.
-It does so using the elastic method and concepts described in <u>ACI 318</u> and <u>ACI 421.1R</u>.
+**wthisj** (what the heck is j?) is a python program that calculates punching shear stress around a column.
+It does so using the elastic method along with concepts described in <u>ACI 318</u> and <u>ACI 421.1R</u>.
 Refer to the [theoretical background](#theoretical-background) section for more info.
 Notable features include:

 * Supports all column conditions (**interior, edge, and corner**)
 * Ability to add **stud rails** (i.e. polygonal shear perimeters)